Internships in Art

 Internships and fieldwork placements help you build the foundation for a career in the art world.
-Whether you’re an undergraduate or graduate student, an internship provides opportunitiesto explore academic concepts and different career options while gaining practical experience.
-They also allow you to develop the network crucial to any job search.
+Whether you’re an undergraduate or graduate student, an internship provides opportunities to explore academic concepts and career options while gaining practical experience.

 We nurture long-standing relationships with many museums, galleries, auction houses, magazines, design firms, and fashion designers for internships as well as with schools and health care organizations for fieldwork placements.
-As a student in our programs in studio art and art professions, you are highly sought after as an intern for your abilities and training.
+Our students are highly sought after as interns for their abilities and training.
 Many of our interns go on to work within the same organizations in which they interned.

 Each semester, more than 100 undergraduate and graduate students in our department complete an internship or fieldwork placement.

 Students enroll in a variable credit internship course, with required hours per credit, for which a grade is given.
 A typical 3-credit placement is about 2-3 days per week, amounting to a total of 135 hours over the course of an academic semester.
-Coursework typically includes an extensive journal recording your internship experiences, a research paper on the organization, a summation paper, and regular meetings with the Internships and Grants Administrator.
-[Requirements for Art Education and Art Therapy vary so be sure to check those program descriptions.
-Fieldwork placements are handled by coordinators in those programs.]
+Coursework typically includes an extensive journal recording your internship experiences, a research paper on the organization, a summation paper, and regular meetings with the Internships and Graduate Professions Advisor.
+Requirements for Art Education and Art Therapy vary, so be sure to check those program descriptions.
+Fieldwork placements are handled by coordinators in those programs.

 An internship, student teaching or fieldwork placement is vocational training in a workplace environment and supports the student’s educational and career goals.
 Interns, student teachers, and fieldwork students may not displace regular employees but work under their close supervision.
 Federal guidelines can be found on the Department of Labor website.
 Additionally, all such placements must be ethical and free of conflict of interest.